pebblecode/pebblecode.github.io/vertical-health.md

    color: blue
    extra-classes:
    paragraphs:
-    - Health care provision has historically been designed around moving patients through a system as efficiently as possible.
-    - In our primary research with cancer patients we discovered that this top-down approach is not working efficiently for the very people it is meant to serve.
+    - "Health care provision has historically been designed around moving patients through a system as efficiently as possible.<br /><br />In our primary research with cancer patients we discovered that this top-down approach is not working efficiently for the very people it is meant to serve."
     - list-title: "We discovered:"
     - list:
-       - "<span>Patients</span> regularly carry around huge folders of notes to manage a complex process."
+       - "<span>Patients</span> regularly carry around huge folders<br />of notes to manage a complex process."
-       - "Patients want greater ownership and transparency over their condition."
+       - "Patients want greater ownership and transparency<br />over their condition."
-       - "Patients are highly intelligent about their condition and want raw data over dumbed down summaries."
+       - "Patients are highly intelligent about their condition and<br />want raw data over dumbed down summaries."
-       - "Little or no provision is made for the emotional side for life-changing conditions like cancer."
+       - "Little or no provision is made for the emotional<br />side for life-changing conditions like cancer."
     - We believe there are numerous opportunities to realise cost-savings, improve patient experience and life expectancies by considering health care as a network around individuals rather than asking a patient to pass through unconnected silos.
    casestudies:
    now-image: vert-health-pc-old